 My PAA Updates: We have improved premium e-filing via My PAA to provide customer usability enhancements, which include improvements to the e-signature process if credits have changed since initial sign-off, displaying on-screen validations for single-filings in the upload filing process, and revised on-screen variable-rate premium validations for certain small plans.
 In addition, security enhancements were made, for example, to increase password complexity.
 For more information, see What’s New in My PAA and review the associated My PAA demos, which have been updated to reflect these changes.
 (04/27/2018)

 Standard and distress terminations forms and instructions: OMB has approved minor revisions to the standard and distress termination forms and instructions.
 Key changes include a new option for submitting these filings by email and the ability to request a pre-filing consultation to determine if a distress filing application is warranted (see PBGC’s distress termination webpage for more information).
 In addition, because the rules related to missing participants differ depending on whether the date of plan termination is before January 1, 2018, the post-distribution certifications (i.e., Forms 501 and 602, for standard and distress terminations respectively), have been modified slightly so that they can be used for both pre-2018 and post-2017 terminations.

 The new forms and instructions can be found on PBGC’s Forms for Practitioners and Employers webpage.
-Practitioners with questions about these forms may contact firstname.lastname@example.org.
-(04/17/18)
+Practitioners with questions about these forms may contact firstname.lastname@example.org or email@example.com.
+(04/17/2018)

 2016 Pension Insurance Data Book: Today, PBGC released the first installment tables for the 2016 Data Book, updating information in the Claims and Summary Tables.
 (04/04/2018)